sitepress/markdown-rails/README.md

   ApplicationMarkdown.new
 end

-MarkdownRails.handle :markerb, with: MarkdownRails::Handler::Erb do
+MarkdownRails.handle :markerb do
-  ApplicationMarkdown.new
+  ErbMarkdown.new
 end
 ```

+The same technique can be used for preprocessing Markdown with other handlers, like liquid.

 ## Customizing renderer